UpLib/Liberland/settlement/settlement.md

 Liberland settlement
 --------------------
-Liberland is connected to Croatia by at least 3 tracks (on the north side).
+* Liberland is connected to Croatia by at least 3 tracks (on the north side).
 That's the only access by land.
-More info : [Liberland geography and maps](/general-doc/maps.md)
+* Liberland is also technically accessible by boat by the Danube river (which is <i>international water</i>) More info : [Liberland geography and maps](/general-doc/maps.md)
 <br>